Der-Alex/vue-dragqueen/README.md

-# Vue Draggr - A Vue drag & drop component
+# Vue Dragqueen - The queen of Vue drag & drop components!

-This is a simple drag & drop component for vue 3
+Documentation will follow!